-- Most of the available results are on the expressivity and approximation properties of ReLU neural networks.
+Most of the available results are on the expressivity and approximation 40 properties of ReLU neural networks.
 Although ReLU activations are very common in practical applications of deep learning, there is a large number of areas where other activation functions are employed.
 One of the most popular activations is the tanh (hyperbolic tangent) activation function and the related sigmoid or logistic function (a scaled and shifted tanh).
-These activation functions are the basis of heavily used recurrent neural network (RNN) architectures such as LSTM [23] and GRU [8].
-Other areas where smooth activation functions such as tanh are preferred over ReLU is in physics-informed neural networks (PINNs) for solving forward and inverse problems for PDEs [57, 58, 44, 45] and references therein, and in the use of quasi-random training points [47, 38].
-Although the approximation abilities of general smooth activation functions have been investigated in [10, 9, 20, 52, 55, 62] and references therein, it is fair to say that the level of detail in existing results for the expressivity of ReLU neural networks, is not yet available for tanh neural networks. - Moreover, most of the approximation results for smooth activation functions, with the exception of the recent paper [20], measure error in $L^{p}$ norms.
-However, it is essential to measure errors in higher-order Sobolev norms for many applications, such as PINNs where the neural network needs to be differentiated in order to evaluate the underlying PDE residual. - A persistent focus of approximation results for neural networks has been to highlight the role of depth of the neural network, see [56] for a review and further references.
-In particular, one wishes to prove that very deep neural networks are, in some sense, more expressive than shallower networks and use this to explain the superior performance of deep neural networks in many applications.
+45 These activation functions are the basis of heavily used recurrent neural network (RNN) architectures such as LSTM [28] and GRU [29].
+Other areas where smooth activation functions such as tanh are preferred over ReLU is in physics-informed neural networks (PINNs) for solving forward and inverse problems for PDEs [13, 14, 15, 16] and references therein, 50 and in the use of quasi-random training points [30, 31].
+Although the approximation abilities of general smooth activation functions have been investigated in [32, 33, 34, 35, 36, 37] and references therein, it is fair to say that the level of detail in existing results for the expressivity of ReLU neural networks, is not yet available for tanh neural networks.
+55 to highlight the role of depth of the neural network, see [38] for a review and further references.
+In particular, there are several results to the effect that very deep neural networks are, in some sense, more expressive than shallower networks, which in turn might explain the superior performance of deep neural networks in many applications [39, 40, 41, 42].
 The empirical superiority of deep networks over their shallower counterparts has indeed been observed in many applications in computer science.
-However, in the context of scientific computing, empirical experience has revealed that shallower but wider networks result in superior performance over deep and narrow neural networks, see [40] and references therein.
+However, in the context of scientific computing, empirical experience has revealed that shallower but wider networks result in superior performance over deep and narrow neural networks, see [43] and references therein.
 A reason for this observation lies in the fact that deeper networks might be harder to train in the relatively data poor regime of scientific computing.
-Some theoretical understanding of this deterioration of performance for deeper networks, at least in the context of ReLU networks is provided in [18].
-However, most of the available approximation theory results trade width for depth and there is little theoretical understanding of why relatively shallow networks can perform well in some contexts. - Most of the available results on expressivity focus on asymptotic approximation rates i.e., the complexity of the network as the approximation error $\epsilon \rightarrow 0$ .
-However, the fundamental question is how large a neural network should be to provide a certain accuracy of this approximation.
-This requires going beyond asymptotic approximation rates and providing explicit bounds on the underlying constants.
-With the exception of [1, 2], such explicit bounds are mostly unavailable.
+Some theoretical understanding of this deterioration of performance for deeper networks, at least in the context of ReLU networks is provided in [44].
+However, most of the available approximation theory results trade width for depth and there is little theoretical understanding of why relatively shallow networks can perform well in some contexts.